niw/iphone_opencv_test/README.md

 If you want to build it from source code, you can do by next steps.

 1. Building OpenCV 2.1 requiers [CMake](http://www.cmake.org/).
-    You can easily install it by using [MacPorts](http://www.macports.org/).
+    You can easily install it by using [Homebrew](http://mxcl.github.com/homebrew/) or [MacPorts](http://www.macports.org/).

+        # Using Homebrew
+        % brew install cmake
+        # Using MacPorts
         % sudo port install cmake

 2. Clone this project from github.com, then move into the project directory